dcunited001/dcunited001.github.io/_drafts/2016-09-26-fallout-zero-an-oligarchy-of-alien-property-in-custodia.md

 been tortured.
 Did I mention that part?
 Have I talked about that. *SHAME ON YOU "AMERICA" !!*

+We could never win a ground war with China, by the way.
+It just wouldn't be possible.
+It'd be lunacy!
+So, if conflict with China is inevitable, over national debt and systematic theft of gold from 2008-2012 (remember all those gold commercials?) ... if this conflict is inevitable, then how do we win?

+Welllll China, why don't you come on in and overextend yourself logistically.
+You've been walled off for so long we don't understand you as well as we'd like, so we'd like to invite you into America firstoff, so we can see how you work.
+Take your shoes off please, we don't want this to get messy.
+This gives us a chance to study how you work and how you expect us to react.
+This also gives you what you wanted for so long, doesn't it?
+The eventual submission of America.

+It's too bad that so many paradigm shifts accompany the evolution of technology.
+There's the above espionage and informational paradigm shifts, but there's also an economic paradigm shift.
+Guess what?
+Who needs import/export when 3D printing & nano imply that anything can be assembled on location.
+That's called a paradigm shift.
+Protectionism makes a comeback.
+Sorry.
+I never took more than a week of micro or macro economics BUT YOU'LL NEED TO REWRITE THE TEXTBOOKS.
+Things are going to change.
+There's no helping it.
+Barring a complete reset for humanity, there's nothing you can do to stop it and, with a billion people on the planet and polluted resources WE CANNOT AFFORD A RESET.

+So, China's strategy correctly anticipated lots of things, but I'm not sure that they remember how crucial consumer demand from America and Europe were for helping China develop their economy.
+What form of government requires external economic stimulus to survive?
+Oh, that's
+right: COMMUNISM.
+Guess who helped funnel consumer demand to China:
+America and Europe.
+So yes, we're in debt.

+Oh and take a look at how China respects international institutions of law and intellectual property.
+Do they?!
+Nope.
+They don't.
+Sorry.
+That's not going to fly with America and Europe.
+We helped establish those international institutions for the good of everyone around the globe.
+You are not just going to flout international court decisions with impunity.
+Say, for example, the Hague's decision on dredging islands in the South Sea.
+Not gonna happen.
+You're not going to do that with impunity.
+And if you'll flout international order on environmental and trademark issues, then when China is the only superpower, do we really expect them to adhere to international agreements on patent and copyright law?
+I would not fucking bet on that shit.
+That's a losing bet.
+Sorry.

 <a name="every-single-one-of-our-bases" />

 ### [Every Single One of our Bases](#every-single-one-of-our-bases)

-Make no mistake: this is not an opportunity.
-THIS WAS AN ATTACK ON AMERICA. *THIS WAS A REAL ATTACK AND PEOPLE DIED BECAUSE OF THIS!*
-There were real consequences those consequences will continue to seep into the fabric between American sociopolitical institutions.
+Make no mistake: OPM was not intended to be an opportunity.
+THIS WAS AN ATTACK ON AMERICA. *THIS WAS A REAL ATTACK AND PEOPLE DIED BECAUSE OF THIS!* There were real consequences those consequences will continue to seep into the fabric between American sociopolitical institutions.

 How can these Bolo's do this in the Age of the Internet?
 Because they have total control of the communication infrastructure.
 They have